PIPs – Paediatric medicines investigations

 Methods

-The webapp shows information that is daily automatically extracted from decisions made publicly available by the EMA.
+The webapp shows information that is automatically extracted at least once a week from decisions made publicly available by the EMA.
 Users can track PIPs of interest to be presented in tables and visualisations.
 Available information concerns study designs, discontinuations, overall timelines, modifications, therapeutic area, indications, compliance opinions; clinical trials and marketing authorisation will be included.

 For more insights and technical access, an application programming interface (API) can be provided upon request.
 The webapp takes several seconds to fully load.
 See the “About” tab for how to credit the EMA and for how to cite the webapp.